Democratic Republic of Georgia: Political geography

 Georgia's 1918–1921 borders were formed through the border conflicts with its neighbors and ensuing treaties and conventions.

 Map of changes in the territory of the Democratic Republic of Georgia in 1918–1921.

 In the north, Georgia was bordered by various Russian Civil War polities until Bolshevik power was established in the North Caucasus in the spring of 1920.
 The international border between Soviet Russia and Georgia was regulated by the 1920 Moscow Treaty.
-During the Sochi conflict with the Russian White movement, Georgia briefly controlled the Sochi district in 1918.
+During the Sochi conflict with the Russian White movement, Georgia briefly controlled the Sochi district in 1918–1919.

 In the southwest, the DRG's border with the Ottoman Empire changed with the course of World War I and was modified after the Ottoman defeat in the hostilities.
 Georgia regained control over Artvin, Ardahan, part of Batum province, Akhaltsikhe and Akhalkalaki.
 Batum was finally incorporated into the republic after the British evacuated the area in 1920.
-The Treaty of Sèvres of 1920 granted Georgia control over eastern Lazistan including Rize and Hopa.
-However, the Georgian government, unwilling to become embroiled in a new war with Turkish Revolutionaries, took no steps to take control of these areas.

 The border disputes with the First Republic of Armenia over a part of Borchalo district led to a brief war between the two countries in December 1918.
 With the British intervention the Lori "neutral zone" was created, only to be reoccupied by Georgia after the fall of the Armenian Republic at the end of 1920.